 The mission of the Great Lakes Panel is to coordinate the development of education, research and policy to prevent new aquatic invasive species from entering the Great Lakes basin and to control and mitigate those AIS populations already established.

 Since 1991, the Great Lakes Panel on Aquatic Nuisance Species has worked to prevent and control the occurrence of aquatic invasive species (AIS) in the Great Lakes.
-This is an immense task, as more than 180 nonindigenous aquatic species have been introduced into the Great Lakes since the 1800s.
+This is an immense task, as more than 180 nonindigenous aquatic species have been introduced into the Great Lakes since the 1800s, many of which are invasive.
 Once established, these species must be managed and controlled, as they are virtually impossible to eradicate.

 The Great Lakes Panel was officially convened in late 1991 in response to section 1203 of the Nonindigenous Aquatic Nuisance Prevention and Control Act of 1990 (P.L.
 101-646), referred to as “NANPCA.”
 In establishing the Great Lakes Panel on Aquatic Nuisance Species, Congress recognized that providing sound advice to the Aquatic Nuisance Species Task Force from experts in a highly-impacted region could make a substantial contribution to the collective management effort at both a regional and national level.
 Effective prevention and control efforts in the Great Lakes continue to be the first line of defense in slowing or preventing the spread of AIS to other regions of the country.